ZirconfleX/Script-to-create-projects-libraries/README.md

         Exec=/home/user/Templates/CreateProject/CreateProject.sh
         ```

-        YOUR user name.
+        to YOUR user name.
     - It is also possible that a complete other directory than the default Templates directory in the home directory is used to store the script.
 Make sure the path in above showed line behind **Exec=** reflects the correct path to the “CreateProject.sh” file.
 - Make sure both the .desktop and .sh file are executable!

-Now it's possible to just double click the icon to create a new project or library with all its directories
+Now it's possible to have an icon on the desktop or in the main menu system that can be double clicked to launch the script to create projects and/or libraries.
-and files.
 Running the *.sh* script will setup a project structure like showed below.

 **Remark:**

-- One can run the script form within a terminal by calling the script as
+- The script can be run form the command line in a terminal by calling the script as

     ```
     . /home/<user>/Templates/CreateProject/CreateProject.sh